mysql/mysql-utilities/doc/man/mysqldiff.rst

 values with the :option:`--difftype` option:

 **unified** (default)
-  Print unified format output.
+  Display unified format output.

 **context**
-  Print context format output.
+  Display context format output.

 **differ**
-  Print differ-style format output.
+  Display differ-style format output.

 The :option:`--changes-for` option can be used to control the direction of the difference (by specifying the object to be transformed) in either the